 The one-week tour in stunning Tesla Electric Vehicles will visit four of the School's six campuses (Berlin, London, Paris and Turin), crossing seven international borders between 13th and 19th March, 2016.
 Participants will also visit Tesla’s factory in the Netherlands and other places important to the trip.

-Dr. Kostas Andriosopoulos, Director of ESCP Europe's Energy programmes and the Research Centre for Energy Management (RCEM), has been invited to speak at the 7th Mediterranean Oil and Gas Forum 2016.
+Dr. Kostas Andriosopoulos, Director of ESCP Europe's Energy programmes and the Energy Management Centre (EMC), has been invited to speak at the 7th Mediterranean Oil and Gas Forum 2016.
 The event is organised by Energy Stream CMG GmbH and will take place in Nicosia, Cyprus.

 The main topics of this international forum are the Cypriot, Israeli & Egyptian upstream developments in Tamar, Leviathan, Aphrodite & Zohr.
 The aim is to promote investments in the Mediterranean oil & gas industry.

 Last night at the ESCP Europe London Campus David Koranyi delivered an excellent speech on a very crucial issue about what takes place today in the energy front.
 Indeed an important as well as strategic speech which attracted many questions of interest from our high calibre international students and guests.
 Geopolitics and energy at its best!

 This high-level event will take place on 7th – 8th March at the Grange St. Paul’s Hotel in Central London.
 The event will be followed by a day of executive workshops on 9th March 2016.
 The School and Centre will be represented by its World-Class Faculty and staff members.

 The forum is organised by the London Centre of International Law Practice (LCILP) through its Centre for International Arbitration and Dispute Resolution, and Centre for International Energy and Natural Resources Law and Security.